-The family's response must be in writing and may be delivered in person, by mail, by email, or by fax.
+The family's response must be in writing and may be delivered in person, by mail, by fax or by email.

 If the notice is returned by the post office, the applicant will be removed from the waiting list.

 If a family is removed from the waiting list for failure to respond, the PHA may reinstate the family if it is determined that the lack of response was due to PHA error, or to circumstances beyond the family's control.